laravel/docs/dusk.md

     // Wait a maximum of one second for the expression to be true...
     $browser->waitUntil('App.data.servers.length > 0', 1);

 When making the assertion like `$browser->assertPathIs('/home')`, sometimes the assertion will fail if the `window.location.pathname` is being updated asynchronously.
-You can use the method `waitForLocation` method before making assertions:
+You can use the `waitForLocation` method before making assertions:

     $browser->waitForLocation('/secret');